ibexa/documentation-developer/docs/guide/http_cache.md

 eZ Platform returns content-related responses with an `X-Location-Id` header.
 The responses are stored together by the configured HTTP cache.
 This allows you to clear (invalidate) HTTP cache representing specifically a given Content item.
-On publishing the Content, a cache purger is triggered with the Content ID in question, which in turn figures out affected Locations based on [HTTP cache tag](#http-cache-tagging) logic.
+On publishing the content, a cache purger is triggered with the content ID in question, which in turn figures out affected Locations based on [HTTP cache tag](#http-cache-tagging) logic.
 The returned Location IDs are sent for purge using the selected purge type.